-2018 - 2019 Federal Fiscal Year - Regional Strategic Work Plan Objective Activity reflecting the dive supports to ad Goal 1 (Self-Advocacy): Californians with I/DD and their families reflecting the diversity of the state will have increased information and supports to advocate for civil and service rights to achieve self-determination, integration and inclusion in all areas of community life.
+2018 - 2019 Federal Fiscal Year - Regional Strategic Work Plan Objective Activity reflecting the dive supports to ad Ivocacy): Californians with I/DD and their families ersity of the state will have increased information and Ivocate for civil and service rights to achieve self-regration and inclusion in all areas of community life.
 1.1 The Council will increase knowledge about self- determination and person-centered planning by monitoring, supporting and actively engaging in the implementation of the Self-Determination Program.
 Once a month, the San Bernardino Regional office 12, will provide local support to the Self-Determination Advisory Committee (SDAC), self-advocates, and their families regarding self-determination.
 San Bernardino Regional office 12 will promote awareness of the SDP and PCP through the distribution of the following outreach materials: (500) materials on self-determination in plain language to self-advocates and their families (500) materials on self-determination in Spanish to self-advocates and their families (500) Self-Determination Plan (SDP) handouts in plain language (500) Self-Determination Plan (SDP) handouts in Spanish (100) Person Centered Planning (PCP) materials in English (100) Person Centered Planning (PCP) materials